PatrickKyei/exception/_drafts/2022-05-21-things-you-should-cancel-from-your-life.md

 ---
-title: What are the things people should cancel from their life?
+title: Could This Be The Difinitive Behavior Behaviors You Need to Cancel From Your Life?
 date: 2021-09-25 22:35:00 +00
-categories: [Creativity, Hack]
+categories: [Life, Behaviors]
-tags: [secret, creativity, thinking, life]     # TAG names should always be lowercase
+tags: [life, choices, behaviors]     # TAG names should always be lowercase
 ---

 ## Comparing yourself to others